Qadry Ismail: College career

 Ismail attended Syracuse University, where he was a member of the football team as well as the track team.
 Ismail was the first two-sport All-American at Syracuse since Jim Brown in 1957.

-As a member of the track team, Ismail was an All-American in the indoor 55m hurdles, as well as the outdoor 110m hurdles.
-He was also an IC4A 110m hurdle and 55m hurdle champion.
-Ismail was also the Big East champion in the 110m hurdles, as well as the 55m hurdle and 4x400 relay while also setting Syracuse University’s school record in the 55m hurdles and the 4x400 relay.
+As a member of the Syracuse Orange track and field team, Ismail was an All-American in the indoor 55 m hurdles, as well as the outdoor 110 m hurdles.
+He was also an IC4A 110 m hurdle and 55 m hurdle champion.
+Ismail was also the Big East champion in the 110 m hurdles, as well as the 55 m hurdle and 4 × 400 relay while also setting Syracuse University's school record in the 55 m hurdles and the 4x400 relay.

 As a member of the football team, Ismail was an All-American selection as a kick returner in 1991.
 He was also a first team All-Big East selection as a wide receiver and kickoff returner, and a second team all-Big East selection as wide receiver.

 Career statistics

 Professional career

 Ismail was selected in the second round (52nd overall) of the 1993 NFL draft by the Minnesota Vikings, becoming the highest drafted Syracuse player since Moose Johnston.

-In 1999, he was voted Number 22 on the list of top 100 athletes by the Citizen’s Voice.
+In 1999, Ismail was voted Number 22 on the list of top 100 athletes by the Citizen’s Voice.

 In 1999 with the Baltimore Ravens, Ismail led the team with 68 catches, 1,105 receiving yards and 6 touchdowns, including career-high 258 yards in one game against the Pittsburgh Steelers.
-What might have been the high-water mark of Ismail's career and potential crowning moment came on January 28, 2001, when the Baltimore Ravens defeated the New York Giants 34-7 in Tampa, Florida in Super Bowl XXXV.
+What might have been the high-water mark of Ismail's career and potential crowning moment came on January 28, 2001, when the Baltimore Ravens defeated the New York Giants 34–7 in Tampa, Florida, in Super Bowl XXXV.
 Ismail caught a 47-yard reception and earned his first Super Bowl ring.

-The next year, his final season in Baltimore, Ismail had his best season, leading the Ravens with 74 receptions and 7 touchdowns, both career-highs.

 In 2002, Ismail signed a one-year deal with the Indianapolis Colts as a #2 wide receiver behind Marvin Harrison.